Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 &nbsp;

-6. Execute `sudo update-initramfs -u` (on arch based systems you may need to run the command `sudo mkinitcpio -p linux`).
+6. Execute `sudo update-initramfs -u`.
 This command can take a while to run (~one minute on my system), wait for it to complete.

 &nbsp;